percona/pmm/docs/discover-pmm/why-pmm.md

 -  **Specialized for databases**: PMM is explicitly designed to monitor databases, providing specialized features and insight into the unique performance aspects of different database engines.
 As a result of this specialization, these systems can be monitored more thoroughly and effectively.

--  **Security**: PMM includes security features like SSL encryption for communications, access controls, and authentication mechanisms.
+-  **Security**: PMM includes security features like SSL encryption for access controls, and authentication mechanisms.
 These features ensure that sensitive data related to your databases remains secure while being monitored.

 -  **Customization**: PMM enables you to customize and extend it by creating custom dashboards, adding new metrics, or integrating additional exporters to monitor specific database aspects based on your requirements.